jacobwgillespie/www/content/pages/index.md

 ---
 title: Jacob Gillespie
+description: Jacob is currently employed at EraDB as a staff platform engineer.
+He was granted a Tier 1 Exceptional Promise visa in digital technology from the United Kingdom and resides in London.
+Jacob has previously worked at Thorn, Webflow, and Playlist.
 ---

 Jacob is currently employed at [EraDB](http://eradb.com/) as a staff platform engineer.
 He was granted a Tier 1 Exceptional Promise visa in digital technology from the United Kingdom and resides in London.
 Jacob has previously worked at [Thorn](https://thorn.org), [Webflow](https://webflow.com), and [Playlist](https://www.playlist.com/).